-Assistive listening devices include alerting devices, amplified telephones, hearing aid compatible smartphones, TV-compatible devices, Roger FMs, and more.
+Assistive listening devices include alerting devices, amplified telephones, hearing aid-compatible smartphones, TV-compatible devices, Roger FMs, and more.

 Amplified and Captioned Telephones

-Amplified phones allow hearing aid users to turn up the volume as needed to hear speech and sounds more clearly.
+Amplified phones allow hearing aid users to turn up the volume as needed to hear speech and sound more clearly.
 However, amplified and captioned telephones can be used without hearing aids.
 Captioned phones provide real-time captioning which can be greatly helpful for individuals with severe to profound hearing loss.

-Hearing Aid Compatible Phones and Telecoils
+Hearing Aid-Compatible Phones and Telecoils

 Telephone manufacturers are required by law to make phones compatible with hearing aids.
 Smartphones like iPhones and Androids are included in this law.